kousikr26/Hermes/README.md

 - Note : These secret pairwise channels if used directly for messaging would require each user to encrypt each message `n-1` times for each other user and cause a lot of overhead, instead we use sender keys and rely on _server side fan out_ to send the message to each user.
 - Now we generate a unique sender key for each user and use the pairwise encrypted channels to communicate the key to each other user

+Notice how none of the above steps requires both parties to be online at the same time and hence the whole process is asynchroous

 Note : On addition of user we only need to establish the new user's sender key by having a DFKE with each other user.
 All other sender keys remain intact.
 Note : On deletion of user we need to reinitialize all keys to prevent eavesdropping by deleted user, this is an expensive operation as it is <img src="https://render.githubusercontent.com/render/math?math=O(n^{2})">